ianthetechie/digital-garden/content/blog/kwdc24.md

 This makes me really happy, and I hope this is a big step in raising the level of conferences here.

-Not only did they have a mix of English and Korean talks, they handled live translation much better than any other event I’ve seen: [Flitto](flitto.com).
+Not only did they have a mix of English and Korean talks, they handled live translation much better than any other event I’ve seen.
+They used a service called [Flitto](flitto.com).
 Apparently it’s a Korean company, and they were using some AI models to do the heavy lifting.
-It had some hiccups to be sure, but it did a surprisingly good job.
+It had some hiccups to be sure, but it did a surprisingly good job!
 The main complaint I heard was that it would wait for half or 2/3 of a screenful of content, causing jumps that were hard to read.

 The speakers I talked with said they had to provide a script in advance,